 An employee is a “participant.”
 Typically, the employer is the “plan administrator.”

-Unless the employer is “self-insured,” LTD claims are more often administered by insurance companies which act claims administrators and make determinations on claims for LTD benefits.
-Even self-insured companies may delegate the handling of such claims to a “Third-Party Claims Administrator,” to carry out this function and handle all matters relating to such claims.
+Unless the employer is “self-insured,” LTD claims are more often administered by insurance companies that act as claims administrators and make determinations on claims for LTD benefits.
+Even self-insured companies may delegate the handling of such claims to a “Third-Party Claims Administrator” to carry out this function and handle all matters relating to such claims.

 LTD benefits typically become payable after a 180-day elimination period.
-In New York State, under the Disability Benefits Law administered by the Workers’ Compensation Board, there is a short term disability “STD” benefit which pays up to $170.00 per week for 26 weeks.
+In New York State, under the Disability Benefits Law administered by the Workers’ Compensation Board, there is a short-term disability “STD” benefit that pays up to $170.00 per week for 26 weeks.
 This may prove somewhat helpful when an employee has not accumulated much sick and vacation pay or where the company has no salary continuation plan.
-Some employers have a supplementary plan paying a percentage of salary in addition to the state mandated amount.
+Some employers have a supplementary plan paying a percentage of salary in addition to the state-mandated amount.

-LTD plans and policies typically define “total disability” in two tiers: for the first 24 months benefits will be payable if you are unable to perform the material and substantial duties of your own occupation; but after the first 24 months you must prove that you are disabled for any occupation.
+LTD plans and policies typically define “total disability” in two tiers: benefits will be payable for the first 24 months if you cannot perform your occupation’s material and substantial duties.
+But after the first 24 months, you must prove you cannot do any work to receive benefits.

-It may appear the “any occupation” standard is the same as the standard used by Social Security Disability, but Long Term Disability carriers are not required to adopt Social Security determinations.
-Usually policy language permits insurers to discount favorable SSD determinations and to render their own independent determination.
-LTD plans that utilize the more preferable definition of “total disability” as being the “inability to perform one’s own occupation,” are rare.
+It may appear the “any occupation” standard is the same as the standard used by Social Security Disability.
+Still, Long Term Disability carriers are not required to adopt Social Security determinations.
+Usually, policy language permits insurers to discount favorable SSD determinations and to render an independent decision.
+LTD plans that utilize the preferable definition of “total disability” as being the “inability to perform one’s own occupation” are rare.

 Pre-existing conditions may also limit recovery under an LTD policy.
-Recovery may be barred to those who become disabled within the first 12 months of participation in the plan and had been treated or diagnosed with the same condition during the 90-day period prior to the effective date of your enrollment, unless you were previously covered under another employer’s LTD plan immediately preceding your transfer to the current employer’s LTD plan and the current LTD plan has a “continuation of coverage” provision.
+Benefits may be unavailable to those who became disabled within the first 12 months of participation in the plan and had been treated or diagnosed with the same condition during the 90 days before the effective date of your enrollment unless you were previously covered under another employer’s LTD plan immediately preceding your transfer to the current employer’s LTD plan.
+The current LTD plan has a “continuation of coverage” provision.

-Insurers may rely upon the medical opinion of non-examining, in-house, file-reviewing physician or a so-called “independent medical examiners,” rather than the claimant’s treating doctor.
+Insurers may rely upon the medical opinion of non-examining, in-house, file-reviewing physicians or so-called “independent medical examiners” rather than the claimant’s treating doctor.
 Thus the dice are loaded against the claimant.
-Statistically, such review physicians and ”not – so – independent” medical examiners rarely find in favor of claimants.
+Statistically, such review physicians and” not–so–independent” medical examiners rarely find in favor of claimants.

-In the case of a dispute, not resolved through the plans internal appeals procedures the law requires that ERISA lawsuits must be brought in Federal Courts.
-But there are to no trials.
-No one testifies in court and no new evidence may be submitted.
-The Court, will read the lawyers’ briefs, listen to the arguments and review the evidence in the record.
+In the case of a dispute not resolved through the plan’s internal appeals procedures, the law requires you to bring ERISA lawsuits in Federal Courts.
+But there are no trials.
+No one testifies in court, and you can’t submit any new evidence.
+The court will read the lawyers’ briefs, listen to the arguments, and review the evidence in the record.

 LTD benefits, once awarded, are subject to periodic reviews to determine whether the disability continues.
-Such reviews may be purely medical in nature or may include vocational re-evaluation or video surveillance.
+Such reviews may be purely medical or include vocational re-evaluation or video surveillance.

 Individual Disability Insurance Policies